Oluwole-Faluwoye/Jenkins-Gradle-Maven-Master-Client-Architecture-project/Jenkins-Runbook.md

 This enables login with passwords (instead of just key pairs).

 ✅ 3.
-Restart the SSH service

-sudo systemctl restart sshd

-✅ 4.
 (Optional but recommended) Allow PAM
 Also ensure this is enabled in /etc/ssh/sshd_config:

+Find #UsePAM no change it to UsePAM yes

-Restart SSH again if you change it.
+✅ 4.Restart SSH again if you change it.

 systemctl restart sshd